Our experience supports and amplifies companies over their lifespan.

 Deloitte & Touche

-I’m in charge of Matrix’s accounting, tax, and HR — which means I wear plenty of hats.
+I’m in charge of Matrix’s accounting, tax, reporting, and HR — which means I wear plenty of hats.
 It’s a role that requires juggling a lot of variables, but I’ve been doing that for a long time.

 I’ve always loved numbers; my family is full of educators, and my favorite cousin taught math.
 My interest in numbers led me to pursuing a degree in accounting and eventually an MBA in finance.